eruffaldi/taskschedule/README.md

 	  -h, --help            show this help message and exit --algorithm ALGORITHM
 	                        chosen algorithm: cpr none
-	  --cores CORES         number of cores
+	  --cores CORES         number of cores for the scheduling --verbose
-	  --verbose
+	  --earliest            uses earliest instead of bottom-level for the MLS --usefloats           compute using floats instead of fractions --allunicore          all tasks cannot be split
-	  --earliest            uses earliest instead of bottom for the MLS --usefloats
+	  --samezerocost        skip edge cost for same processor edges --transitive          transitive reduction (activates --samezerocost)
-	  --allunicore
+	  --output OUTPUT       JSON output of scheduling

 References